-The WFM8200 and WFM8300 are modular waveform monitors.
+The WVR7200 is a modular waveform rasterizer.
 They can be configured, with options, to accept Analog Composite inputs.
 Audio options can add inputs for digital only or analog audio capability.

-All models use an internal DVI-I monitor for the display, and have an output to drive an external monitor with the same display.
+All models use an external DVI-I monitor for the display.
 All models also have outputs to drive serial digital and analog picture monitors.

-This theory of operation is mainly based on the High-level Block diagram.
-(See Figure 2-1.)
+This theory of operation is mainly based on the High-level block diagram.
+(See Figure 1.)
 When necessary, other block diagrams may also be referenced.